Explore Muir Woods National Monument

 Regardless of what you choose to do, this place will leave you with that humbling, awe-inspiring feeling that you typically only find in nature’s most remote corners.

-Park fees are $7/adult and children 15 and younger are free.
+Park fees are $7/adult and children 15 and younger are free (note fees are subject to change).
 Parking can be difficult if you arrive much later than 9:00am.
 The Visitor Center features nice restrooms, a café, and a gift shop.

 Inside Tip: This is an extremely popular destination (we’re talking tour buses), so plan on getting there right when the park opens (8:00am), and before the Visitor Center opens (9:00am).
 Bring cash and simply place the park fees in the self-service entrance…and enjoy a much less crowded experience.